Lab-Work/Traffic_detection_using_PIRs/Detection platform/lib/README.md

 #  /src

 All libraries related to the sensor project will be located in this folder.
-This includes libraries for
+This includes libraries for:

 ## mlx90621.py